mirawlin/MongoDb-Kata/README.md

 2. Find everyone whose Name starts with a vowel

-3. Find everyone whose name starts with a consonant and ends with a vowel
+3. Find everyone whose name starts with a consonant

-4. Find all the hobbies that does not contain the letter `b`
+Bonus Q: Find everyone whoes name ends with a vowel too

-5. Search for everyone whose name contains `Nicolas`
+4. Search for everyone whose name contains `Nicolas`

-6. Search for everyone who has the name Nicolas - case-insensitive
+5. Search for everyone who has the name Nicolas - case-insensitive

 ## Indexes